Cowboys4life/BasicArduinoModule/README.md

 descrpition
 I did the coding right but it is not even blinking nor turing on.
 I don't know if i did it wrong or not.
 I would like some help with this next class.
-I am having fun though I love coding
+I am having fun though I love coding.
+I got my kit yesterday so I haven't made alot of progress but it is gettting there.
+I hope I can be able to start the hello functions next week.

 Edvidence